 - The CAPE (cyclically adjusted price/earnings) ratio, generally used to evaluate whether the market is undervalued or overvalued, now is at the level it was just before the 1929 Stock Market Crash.

 - Scott Minerd, managing partner and chief investment officer at Guggenheim Partners which has over $305 billion in assets under management, recently stated that the stock market is on a collision course with disaster.1

 - Justly famous investment guru Mark Mobius sees a 30% correction anytime soon.
 It would wipe out the last two years’ growth.
 In an April 2018 interview with the Financial Times of London, Mobius stated that exchange-traded funds that the Monday Morning Millionaire Program advocates would magnify a market drop.
 “You have computers and algorithms working 24/7, and that would basically create a snowball effect.
 There is no safety valve to prevent further falls, and that fall would escalate very quickly.”2

 - Billionaire investor Sam Zell recently stated on Bloomberg TV that the market is hugely overpriced.
 He used Alan Greenspan’s phrase “irrational exuberance” to describe it.3

 These renowned investors, money managers, and others like them, are exiting the market, getting into money, and accepting the resulting cash drag on their portfolios.

 They are selling to equally renowned money managers at Goldman Sachs, BMO Capital Markets, Morgan Stanley, Bank of America, Credit Suisse and others who, collectively on average see the S&P500 at 2,861, or up 5% by the end of 2018!4

 Not for the highly effective, do it yourself investors using the Monday Morning Millionaire Program method.You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us